St-Paul-s-Anglican-Church/.github/README.md

 ## Contact

-For more information or if you have any questions regarding the backups, please contact us at [info@stpaulsanglican.bc.ca](mailto:info@stpaulsanglican.bc.ca).
+For more information or if you have any questions regarding the backups, please contact us at [office@stpaulsanglican.bc.ca](mailto:office@stpaulsanglican.bc.ca).

 Thank you for respecting the purpose of this repository.